 You’ll take in the amazing Teewah coloured sands and Double Island Point along the way.
 Once on Fraser, though, the fun really begins!

-For four amazing days, you will be driven to the best photographic opportunities that Fraser Island has to offer.
+For five amazing days, you will be driven to the best photographic opportunities that Fraser Island has to offer.

 Timed to take advantage of low tide, a trip highlight will be a sunset shoot at the wreck of the Maheno.